Estimate Time6 min

 • Annuities can also be simpler to manage and help provide greater protection against elder fraud and abuse than can an investment portfolio alone.

-Our sunset years can be a time of increased vulnerability, when we need more care and support.
-None of us wants to magnify that vulnerability by becoming financially dependent as we age.
+Retirement years can be a time of increased vulnerability, when we need more care and support.
+None of us want to magnify that vulnerability by becoming financially dependent as we age.

-As with any financial product or investment, a lifetime income annuity comes with tradeoffs to understand.
-But these types of annuities can have the potential to provide peace of mind and ease of management that few other investments can match.
-Here are some of the unique benefits and features they can provide.
+As with any financial product or investment, a lifetime income annuity comes with tradeoffs, but annuities can have the potential to provide peace of mind and ease of management that few other investments can match.
+Some of the unique benefits and features they can provide are:

 Fidelity Viewpoints